joshgillies/matrix-base/README.md

 # Matrix Base

-An opinionated base configuraton for sites in Squiz Matrix.
+An opinionated base configuration for sites in Squiz Matrix.

 ## Usage